Italian Pot Roast Recipe

 - 1/2 cup cold water

 - 1. Cut roast in half.
 Place in a 5-qt. slow cooker.
 Add the tomatoes, onion, wine, salt, basil, oregano, garlic and pepper.
-Cover and cook on low for 5-6 hours or until meat is tender.
+Cover and cook on low for 5 to 5-1/2 hours.

 - 2. Remove meat to a serving platter; keep warm.
 Skim fat from cooking juices; transfer to a small saucepan.
 Combine cornstarch and water until smooth.
 Gradually stir into pan.
 Bring to a boil; cook and stir for 2 minutes or until thickened.
 Serve with meat.
 Yield: 8 servings.